TaraRhoseyn/fullstack-module-assignment/README.md

 3. Click 'Start' on Apache server and MySQL server
 4. Go to your 'http://localhost'
 5. Click 'MyPHPAdmin'
-6. Create a new database
+6. Create a new database using the SQL script in the root of this project.

 # Starting the backend server
 Change directory into the correct dir: